rajib579/rajibexercise.github.io/about.md

 permalink: /about/
 ---
 <p>
-I am currently a Sr. Software Engineer at <a href="https://www.build.com" target="_blank">Build.com</a>.
-I consider myself as a full-stack developer and equally excited working on both ends.
-I like complex problem sovling and coming up with an efficient solution.I am passionate about learning new technologies and implementing them.
+I am an enthusiast Computer Scientist having a passion for Software Engineering, Machine Learning, Data Science, and Cyber Security.
+Proficient in Python and Linux environment.
+I consider myself as a full-stack software developer with a passion to solve problems with efficient solutions.
 </p>

 Email: <a href="mailto:{{site.email}}?Subject=From Blog Site:">{{site.email}}</a>